CaioCamatta/votingbuck-backend/README.md

 - Corporates: `1 - (1/(1 + x/<AVERAGE number of revolvers, e.g. 100>)) × 0.9`
 - Politicians: `1 - (1/(1 + x/<AVERAGE wealth, e.g. 100>)) × 0.9`

 Scores must be between 0.o and 1.0.
-The above functions map everything to in the [0, 1.0) range.
+The above functions map everything to the (0.1, 1.0) range.

 ## Backend deployment